Back

 num_train_epochs

-until validation loss plateausIf VRAM allows, try
+until validation loss plateausIf VRAM allows, set

 load_in_4bit=False